LlmDl/SponsorPlugins/TownyCaptureSites.md

 `%townycapturesites_next_capture_site_name%` - Displays the name of the next available CaptureSite.

-`%townycapturesites_capture_site_name_SITENAMEHERE%` - Displays the Name of the CaptureSite.
+`%townycapturesites_capture_site_name_SITENAMEHERE%` - Displays the Name of the specified CaptureSite.

-`%townycapturesites_capture_site_time_remaining_SITENAMEHERE%` - Displays the amount of time remaining on a CaptureSite's after-battle cooldown.
+`%townycapturesites_capture_site_time_remaining_SITENAMEHERE%` - Displays the amount of time remaining on the specified CaptureSite's after-battle cooldown.

 #### Events